 In lieu of crediting Wikipedia in practically every caption, please let me just state with my thanks that most of the data for the captions comes from that great online encyclopedia.
 Another indispensable source has been the short online “histories” of the tourist office in each city.

-In 2018, I decided to see whether photos from a mobile phone’s camera could tell a story as effectively as photos from a conventional camera.
+Up to 2018, the photos were taken with a small handheld.
+In 2018 and 2019, I wanted to see whether photos from a mobile phone could advance a narrative as effectively as photos from a conventional camera.
 You be the judge.
-In that year and after, all photos were taken with an iPhone.
+After that, driven by a desire to escape limits of a phone’s wide-angle lenses, photos were taken with a Nikon DSLR.